Opening September 2026: InnerVital Chicago Loop Flagship at 18 N Wabash.Join the opening list

 Start where the use case is specific and measurable.

-The strongest hospital pilots begin with a defined population, a controlled workflow, and a practical scorecard.
+The strongest hospital pilots begin with a defined population, controlled workflow, practical scorecard, and clear boundaries.

-Ambulatory pathways for chronic pain, mobility limitations, rehab support, and function-oriented follow-up.
+Ambulatory pathways for chronic pain, mobility limitations, rehab support, recovery routines, and function-oriented follow-up.

-Supportive-care access for hospital teams exposed to physical strain, stress, poor sleep, and burnout risk.
+Supportive-care access for hospital teams exposed to physical strain, stress load, poor sleep, and burnout risk, where selected by the hospital.

 Hospital implementation model